 When a large limit order has been placed to sell when a cryptocurrency reaches a certain value, that is a sell wall.
 This can prevent a cryptocurrency from rising above the sell wall value, as supply will likely outstrip demand when the order is executed.

 Crypto tokens enable the creation of open, decentralised networks and provide a way to incentivise participants in the network (with both network growth and token appreciation).
 This innovation, made popular with the introduction of Ethereum, has given rise to a wave of token networks (e.g., prediction markets, content creation networks, etc.) and token pre-sales, or ICOs.

 The value of cryptocurrency moved from one entity to another on a blockchain network.

 The fluctuation in an asset's price is measured by its volatility.
 Cryptocurrency prices are notoriously volatile compared to other assets, as dramatic price shifts can happen quickly.

-A store of digital assets such as cryptocurrencies, analogous to a digital bank account.
-Crypto wallets can be divided into two categories: hosted wallets (e.g. wallets store on exchanges or third-party servers) and cold wallets (e.g. hardware wallets such as the Ledger Nano S, paper wallets and desktop wallets).
+A store of digital assets, such as cryptocurrencies, analogous to a digital bank account.
+Crypto wallets can be divided into two categories: hosted wallets (e.g., wallets stored on exchanges or third-party servers) and cold wallets (e.g., hardware wallets, such as the Ledger Nano S, paper wallets and desktop wallets).

 A term used to describe extremely wealthy investors or traders who have enough funds to manipulate the market.